AntennaPod/antennapod.github.io/_documentation/playback/auto_rewind.md

 # Automatic rewind after starting an episode which has been paused

-When an episode has been paused and is played again AntennaPod will automatically rewind.

-How much is rewinded is not configurable and depends on how long an episode has been paused.
+When an episode has been paused and is played again, AntennaPod will automatically rewind, so it is easier to continue following the show.
+How much is rewound is not configurable and depends on how long an episode has been paused.
+Rewind timing are currently:

-Rewinds timing are currently :

 | Time since last playback |	Rewind duration |